lersi/Magisk/docs/tools.md

 ### liorsmagic

-When the liorsmagic binary is called with the name `liorsmagic`, it works as a utility tool with many helper functions and the entry points for several Magisk services.
+When the liorsmagic binary is called with the name `liorsmagic`, it works as a utility tool with many helper functions and the entry points for several Liorsmagic services.

 ```
 Usage: liorsmagic [applet [arguments]...]